dunward/unity-mcp-template/README.md

 ased MCP server and Unity.
 You can build and configure your own tools to expand and develop further.

 Create more tools your own!

+---
+## TODO List
+- Enable Unity to send result messages to MCP
+- Change TCP structure (currently implemented with client-server reversed due to a bug in the TypeScript SDK)